camilotp/agrobrazon/README.md

 <b>4.
 Where can users get help with their project?</b>

-<i>Looking for collaboration in topics such as Bioeconomy and Environmental Management?
-I developed innovative approaches bridging qualitative and quantitative research methods and this might worth reaching out. <b>I am always open to collaborations!</i></b>
+<i>Looking for collaborations in topics such as Bioeconomy and Environmental Management?
+I developed innovative approaches bridging qualitative and quantitative research methods, so it might be worth reaching out. <b>Do not hesitate in contacting me, I am always open to collaborations!</i></b>

 ---
 x-x-x-x-x-x